 Muralidhar has funded healthcare for 65 patients in 11 countries.

-Monica is a first grader at Mapema primary school in Kenya.
-She is the oldest in a family of 2 children.
-Her family hails from Kimahuri village in Nyeri County.
-Her mother is a single parent and she washes clothes and does garden work for the neighbors to support her family.
-Monica has clubfoot of her left foot.
+Beatrice is a young student from Kenya.
+She is a calm girl and the seventh born in a family of eight children.
+Her family hails from Mokoyon village in West Pokot County.
+Beatrice's father is a farmer while her mother is a housewife.
+They live in a one roomed grass thatched house in their village.
+Beatrice has clubfoot of her right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Monica traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on March 16th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Monica's clubfoot repair.
-After treatment, she will be able to walk easily.
-“My joy would be to see Monica undergoing for surgery.
-The little I get is not enough even to cater for my bills at home.
-I would kindly request for support,” Monica’s mother told us.
+Fortunately, Beatrice traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on November 23th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Beatrice's clubfoot repair.
+After treatment, she will be able to walk easily, play, and wear shoes like the other children she knows.
+“We are requesting for support so that her foot can be corrected and she can continue with her normal life,” Julius, Beatrice’s father told us.